sagesolar/Corpus-of-Taylor-Swift/README.md

 ### LowestFreqWord

-The lowest WFWSE frequency word that occurrs in a song.
+The lowest WFWSE frequency word that occurs in a song.
 This is effectively the most obscure word in a song according to the WFWSE.

 ### PrevalentVerb / Adjective / Noun

 The most common verb, adjective and noun that occur in a song.
-This can be seen as giving the song a (likely) unique three word cods.
-For example the song 'Out Of The Woods' on the album '1989' has the following prevelent verb / adjective / noun combination:
+This can be seen as giving the song a (likely) unique three-word codes.
+For example, the song 'Out Of The Woods' on the album '1989' has the following prevalent verb / adjective / noun combination:

 [ `remember`, `clear`, `woods` ]

 > [!NOTE]
-> In an effort to increase the interest of these prevalent word lists, and to not innudate them with very common words, the top 100 words of the OEC have been filtered out of this part of CoTS.
+> In an effort to increase the interest of these prevalent word lists, and to not inundate them with very common words, the top 100 words of the OEC have been filtered out of this part of CoTS.
 As ever, the homographic nature of English means that some of the chosen words might not be used as their assigned PoS in this part of CoTS, so these three words are provided more for fun.

 ### Lines